alexkoven/Grievous/README.md

 2. Install ffmpeg in conda environment with
 `conda install ffmpeg -c conda-forge`

-3. Clone this repo and install directory in editable mode
+3. Clone this repo and install directory in editable mode with all dependencies
 ```
 git clone git@github.com:alexkoven/Grievous.git
 cd ./Grievous
+pip install 'lerobot[all]'
 pip install -e .
 ```